metalgaiden/metalgaiden.github.io/projects/choke-slam.md

 permalink: /projects/choke-slam/
 ---
 Choke Slam is a one on one fighting game with a unique focus on vertical gameplay.
-It was created with my team from UCSC, as our first ambitious non game-jam project.
+It was created with my team of around 5 people, as our first ambitious non game-jam project.
 Most of the coding, music, and visuals in game were created in a 3 week period in order to deliver on the proof of concept.

 I filled a number of roles for this project, taking the lead on both the design and programming, as well as covering sound design and music.